Specific Conditions & Populations

-Washington continues to focus on improving access, developing and strengthening the respite system while taking into consideration various underserved populations.
-Some of which are highlighted below.
+Washington continues to focus on improving access, developing and strengthening the respite system while taking into consideration certain populations which are underserved, and certain health conditions, some of which are highlighted below.

 Children with Special Health Care Needs

 Accepting help to provide care to your child can be challenging; however, parents and other caregivers deserve a break and time to recharge themselves.

 - WA Department of Health – Children with Special Health Care Needs

 For information about various forms of dementia and Alzheimer’s Disease, reference the Alzheimer’s Association.

 For respite care options, explore respite resources the Adults & Elders page on this website.

 HFC® HFC is a resource to help bridge gaps in understanding the landscape of Alzheimer’s disease.
 HFC is dedicated to raising awareness, inspiring change, and accelerating progress in Alzheimer’s care, research, and support through the engagement of millennials.

 Grants for Respite: HFC and the Home Instead Senior Care network are working together to award in-home care grants to those providing care to their loved ones living with Alzheimer’s disease or other dementias.
 HFC is proud to have awarded over 211,000 hours of in-home respite care across the United States and Canada.
 Learn more about these grants on their website!